 If you are interestested in joining our research group, you should apply to the UMSI PhD program.
 We strongly recommend reaching out to at least one member of the research group before you apply.

-Masters and Bachelors
+Prospective Masters and Undergraduate Students

 If you are interested in collaborating with our research group, please reach out to firstname.lastname@example.org.
 You should ideally include your resume and a brief description of your interests.